JMJJ-projects/Optimising-Algorithms-For-The-Knapsack-Problem/README.md

 # 📦 Knapsack Problem Optimisation

-> *A solution to optimise item selection for the knapsack problem using dynamic programming.*
+> *Comparing solutions to optimise item selection for the knapsack problem using dynamic programming.*

 ---

 ## 🌟 Highlights

-- Efficient solution for the 0/1 Knapsack Problem.
+- Find the most efficient solution for the 0/1 Knapsack Problem.
 - Uses dynamic programming for time and space optimisation.
-- Implements a classic algorithm widely applicable in optimisation problems.
+- Implements classic algorithms widely applicable in optimisation problems.

 ---